Las Cruces Truck Accident Attorneys

 Common Types of Truck Accidents

 A truck accident is a traffic collision involving a large commercial vehicle, such as a semi-truck, tractor-trailer, 18-wheeler, or delivery truck.
-These accidents can be especially dangerous due to the size and weight of trucks compared to passenger vehicles, often resulting in severe injuries or fatalities.
+These accidents can be especially dangerous due to the size and weight of trucks compared to passenger vehicles, often resulting in catastrophic injuries or fatalities.

-Common types of truck accidents inclue:
+Common types of truck accidents include:

-• Rear-End Collisions: Occur when a truck crashes into the vehicle in front of it, often due to brake failure, distracted driving, or following too closely.
+- Rear-end collisions: Occur when a truck crashes into the vehicle in front of it, often due to brake failure, distracted driving, or following too closely.

-• Jackknife Accidents: Happen when the truck’s trailer swings out to form a 90-degree angle with the cab, usually caused by sudden braking or slippery roads.
+- Jackknife accidents: Happen when the truck’s trailer swings out to form a 90-degree angle with the cab, usually caused by sudden braking or slippery roads.

-• Rollover Accidents: Involve the truck tipping onto its side, often due to speeding, sharp turns, or unbalanced cargo.
+- Rollover accidents: Involve the truck tipping onto its side, often due to speeding, sharp turns, or unbalanced cargo.

-• Underride Accidents: Occur when a smaller vehicle slides underneath the trailer, typically during sudden stops or low visibility conditions.
+- Underride accidents: Occur when a smaller vehicle slides underneath the trailer, typically during sudden stops or low visibility conditions.

-• Blind Spot Accidents: Arise when a truck driver fails to see a vehicle in their large blind spots while changing lanes or turning.
+- Blind spot accidents: Arise when a truck driver fails to see a vehicle in their large blind spots while changing lanes or turning.

-• Tire Blowouts: Sudden tire failures can cause the truck to swerve or lose control, creating hazards for nearby vehicles.
+- Tire blowouts: Sudden tire failures can cause the truck to swerve or lose control, creating hazards for nearby vehicles.

-• Wide Turn Accidents: Occur when a truck swings wide to make a right turn and traps or hits a vehicle in the adjacent lane.
+- Wide turn accidents: Occur when a truck swings wide to make a right turn and traps or hits a vehicle in the adjacent lane.

-• Lost Load Accidents: Result from cargo falling off the truck, often due to improper loading or securing of freight.
+- Lost load accidents: Result from cargo falling off the truck, often due to improper loading or securing of freight.

-• Head-On Collisions: These are among the most severe and can occur if a truck veers into oncoming traffic due to fatigue, distraction, or mechanical failure.
+- Head-on collisions: These are among the most severe and can occur if a truck veers into oncoming traffic due to fatigue, distraction, or mechanical failure.

-• T-bone (Side-Impact) Accidents: Often happen at intersections when a truck hits or is hit on the side by another vehicle.
+- T-bone (side-impact) accidents: Often happen at intersections when a truck hits or is hit on the side by another vehicle.

 Liability in Truck Accidents